remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-front.md

     - This section has only been tested with **Ubuntu 18.04 (LTS)** and **Ubuntu 20.04**.
     - The first steps explains how to install [requirements](#requirements).
 You may skip these steps if those software are already present on your system and go to [Install RemoteLabz](#install-remotelabz).

+!!! warning
+    - From the version 2.2.0 of RemoteLabz, we recommand to use at least Ubuntu 20.04 (LTS)

 ## Retrieve the RemoteLabz source
 A remotelabz directory will be create on your home directory.
 ```bash